 4. Employee training

-Risk assessment is also critical when it comes to your employees.
+Cyber security risk assessment training is also critical when it comes to your employees.
 Many startups make the mistake of leaving their workers out of cybersecurity activities.
 However, your data will only be safe if employees understand their role.
 A risk assessment may reveal that employees need to be trained with regards to password management, detecting phishing attempts, and reporting a hack as soon as it occurs.

 Practical steps for protecting your startup’s data using risk assessment